slideflow/slideflow/docs-source/source/project_setup.rst

 When a project is created with :func:`slideflow.create_project`, a dataset source is automatically created.
 You can change where slides and extracted tiles are stored by editing the project's dataset configuration file.

 It is possible for a project to have multiple dataset sources - for example, you may choose to organize data from multiple institutions into separate sources.
-You can add a new dataset source to a project with ``Project.add_dataset()``, which will update the project dataset configuration file accordingly.
+You can add a new dataset source to a project with :meth:`Project.add_source`, which will update the project dataset configuration file accordingly.

 .. code-block:: python